 Mental Health Counseling Program

 The Counseling and Human Services (CHS) program at Indiana University South Bends offers 2 courses of study in clinical mental health counseling for professionals at all stages of their careers.
 Each of these programs can be used as a path to mental health counseling licensure (LMHC) in the state of Indiana.
 Please review the information below and let us know if you have any questions or comments.
 We appreciate your visit to our site!
-For further information on any of our programs, including application instructions, please contact our Education Student Services office at (574) 520-4845.
+For further information on any of our programs, including application instructions, please contact our Education Advising Office at (574) 520-4845.
 You can also feel free to contact specific program faculty with questions about counseling and our curriculum.

 The CHS program offers the following courses of study in clinical mental health counseling: